 Decorate as desired and tie a ribbon bow around each neck.
 Yield: 4 bears, 4 servings each.

 High Altitude—above 3,500 feet: no change.

-YESTERDAY: Gifts to Thrill and Delight Coffee Snobs
+PREVIOUSLY: Gifts to Thrill and Delight Coffee Snobs

 With Amazon Prime on our side, there’s still time to get those last-minute gifts before Christmas.